aws/eks-anywhere/docs/content/en/docs/tasks/packages/credential-provider-package/_index.md

   {{% /alert %}}

 ## Install
 By default an instance of this package is installed with the controller to help facilitate authentication for other packages.
-The following are instructions in case you want to tweek to default values.
+The following are instructions in case you want to tweak the default values.

 <!-- this content needs to be indented so the numbers are automatically incremented -->
 1. Generate the package configuration